Meet the BookBitch™

 I am a logophile as well as a bibliophile.
 I have a great love of the English language and words have the power to move me like nothing else can.
 They say a picture is worth a thousand words though, so here is one of me just hanging around…

-This picture was created at the Imagination Pavilion at Epcot, formerly sponsored by Kodak
+This picture was created at the predecessor of Journey Into Imagination With Figment at Epcot, formerly sponsored by Kodak

 I do a lot of the reviews for this site, but due to my schedule, I am unable to cover as much territory as I would like.
-Therefore, I am extremely grateful to a former co-worker who “retired” and offered to help me out.
-(Okay, I badgered him into it.)
-He volunteers with the Sheriff’s department and has a hard time staying home and doing nothing.
-I can relate.
+Therefore, I am extremely grateful to former co-workers who offered to help me out.
+(Okay, I badgered them into it.)

 Who the heck is Paul and why does he get to review books for the BookBitch™?